rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 ~~~~~~~

-### Reply
+## Reply

-A reply message looks the similar, but contains an In-Reply-To CPIM header with
+A reply message looks similar, but contains an In-Reply-To CPIM header with
 the ID of the original message.
 The implied To header is the same all
 example messages in this section.
-The implied sender from MLS is:
+The implied Sender header is always the

-* <im:3402b3091-5b5c-48c8-9806-5dcb899bf9d2-0006@example.com>
+MLS sender, and will not be shown in subsequent example messages.

 ~~~~~~~
 Content-type: message/cpim